FAQs

 The Kaiser Permanente Hawaii Internal Medicine Residency Program expands requirements for ambulatory aspects of primary care, including all major specialties.
 In addition, we’ve been able to model some aspects of the Hawaii program on similar Kaiser Permanente programs in other regions.
 Since our program is relatively new in comparison to other Kaiser Permanente residency programs, we’ve also asked the residents for their feedback to continuously enhance the value for our residents and the care we provide to our patients.

-Kaiser Permanente has 247,000 members in Hawaii.
+Kaiser Permanente has about 265-270,000 members in Hawaii.
 It’s a highly diverse population with members of all ages, educational backgrounds, and incomes, with ethnicities that reflect the diversity of Hawaii.
 Members are mostly Asian, Caucasian, and Hawaiian/Pacific Islander, with a blend of additional ethnicities.

 Many of our providers speak other languages.
 With Hawaii’s diverse population, your language skills will be a valuable asset to serve our patients and their families.